farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 `Talents` are a way to make the characters progress over the course of a campaign.

-Over time, characters gain new `talent dots` which make their Talent Line advance.
+Over time, characters gain new `talent dots` which make their `talent line` advance.

 ![](https://gyazo.com/6cab207e891b02249a7f96c66694010a.png)